Yantai: Tourism

 Penglai City's Dan Cliffs (丹崖) is said to be the departure point of the Eight Immortals on their trip to the Conference of the Magical Peach.
-It is important to note that Penglai is around 80 km from the city centre of Yantai.
+Penglai is around 80 km from Downtown Yantai.

 Yangma Island is located in the north of Muping District, Yantai and has a large area.
 The climate on the island is pleasant, with no severe cold in winter and no scorching heat in summer, making it suitable for leisure and vacation.
 It can be called the Maldives in China.
 Yangma Island has a long history.
-It is said that Emperor Qin Shihuang raised royal horses here during his eastward tour and was named the "Royal Horse Island", hence the name of Yangma Island.
+It is said that Emperor Qin Shi Huang raised royal horses here during his eastward tour and was named the "Royal Horse Island", hence the name of Yangma Island.